Most officers begin their probationary service at either one of the MOD’s nuclear sites, such as AWE Aldermaston or a Naval Base in the Clyde area.

 It is important that you are completely open and honest with us during the recruitment process, since omitting or concealing information will be taken as evidence of unreliability and/or dishonesty.

-If you are not initially stationed at AWE, and therefore do not require DV clearance, you will still be required to obtain DV clearance if at some point in your career you are posted to an atomic weapons establishment, or any other establishment requiring higher-level security clearance.
+If you are not initially stationed at AWE, and therefore do not require DV clearance, you will still be required to obtain DV clearance if at some point in your career if you are posted to an atomic weapons establishment, or any other establishment requiring higher-level security clearance.

 Common Access Card